withastro/docs/src/pages/en/guides/cms/storyblok.md

 <StoryblokComponent blok={content} />
 ```

-To query our data, we will use the `useStoryblokApi` hook.
+To query your data, use the `useStoryblokApi` hook.
 This will initialize a new client instance using our integration configuration.

-To render our content, pass the `content` property of the Story to the `StoryblokComponent` as `blok`.
+To render your content, pass the `content` property of the Story to the `StoryblokComponent` as a `blok` prop.
 This component will render the Bloks that are defined inside the `content` property.
-In our case, it will render the `BlogPost` component.
+In this case, it will render the `BlogPost` component.

 ## Making a blog with Astro and Storyblok

-With the integration set up, we can now create a blog with Astro and Storyblok.
+With the integration set up, you can now create a blog with Astro and Storyblok.

 ### Prerequisites